zzzprojects/docs/html-agility-pack.net/pages/documentations/parser/from-web.md

 # From Web

-## Load Html From Web
+## Load HTML From Web

-HtmlWeb.Load method gets an HTML document from an internet resource.
+HtmlWeb.Load method retrieves an HTML document from an internet resource.

 ### Example

-The following example loads an Html from the web.
+The following example loads HTML from the web.

 ```csharp